flutter/website/src/development/platform-integration/android/plugin-api-migration.md

 [`PluginRegistry.Registrar.activity()`][] could return null if Flutter isn't attached to any activities.

-In other words, plugins using the old API may produce undefined behaviors when embedding Flutter into an Android app.
+In other words, plugins using the old API might produce undefined behaviors when embedding Flutter into an Android app.
 Most of the [Flutter plugins][] provided by the flutter.dev team have been migrated already.
 (Learn how to become a